Why I Built A Survival Garden in My Backyard

 How I Started My Survival Garden

-I began by considering my family’s favorite foods and identifying perennial edible plants as a starting point.
-Next, I researched the best-growing conditions for each plant and planned the layout of my garden accordingly.
-I made sure to select a variety of crops that would provide a continuous harvest throughout the year, ensuring a steady food supply.
+I started by thinking about my family’s favorite foods and identifying perennial edible plants as the foundation of my survival garden.
+From there, I researched the ideal growing conditions for each plant and carefully planned the layout of the garden to make the most of the space, sunlight, and soil.
+I chose a variety of crops to ensure a continuous harvest throughout the year, creating a steady and reliable food supply.

 Growing Your Own Survival Garden